Canada beats Finland, Sweden beats Latvia, Switzerland beats Denmark at the Men's Hockey World Cup | National sports - ExBulletin

 Center Nico Hischier opened the scoring and added two assists, putting the Danes in danger of not advancing.

-In Group B, Germany defeated winless Poland 4-2 for a fourth victory.
+In Group B, Germany defeated winless Poland 4–2 for a fourth win, while Slovakia also recorded a fourth victory by beating France 4–2 to move into third place, one point behind Germany in second place.

-Later in Group A, the Czech Republic faced Great Britain, who are winless but have been competitive in their bid to avoid last place and relegation.
-France took on Slovakia.

 AP sports: https://apnews.com/sports